 Four years ago, Pittsburgh gave birth to “Picklesburgh,” a three-day festival dedicated to pickled treats and pickle-inspired cuisine.
 Since then, Picklesburgh has risen in popularity, and it recently was voted the “Best Specialty Food Festival in America” by the readers of USA Today.
 This year, on Friday, Saturday, and Sunday, July 26, 27, and 28, the Roberto Clemente Bridge, which stretches over the Allegheny River, will fill with food vendors and pickle lovers from all over the region for the fourth annual Picklesburgh.

 As Pittsburgh is the home to Heinz, the history of pickles runs deep through the Steel City, according to Leigh White, who is the vice president of marketing and communications at the Pittsburgh Downtown Partnership.
 According to the Heinz Company, founder H.J.
 Heinz began selling horseradish, pickles, sauerkraut, and vinegar by horse-drawn carriage to stores around Pittsburgh in the late 1860s.
+Picklesburgh pays homage to the famous company with a giant Heinz pickle balloon at the entrance to greet guests as they funnel onto the bridge.

 Pittsburgh’s food scene has risen to national acclaim in recent years, making the city the perfect place to host this specialty food festival.
 Pittsburgh’s many high-quality chefs eagerly create unique pickle-inspired goods or nontraditional pickled items for the festival.
 “Giving them an opportunity to display this creativity in such a high profile has been fantastic,” White said.